oasci/metalflare/study/dissemination/reports/sims/README.md

 Indeed, the large $\phi$<sub>Cys147</sub> distribution shift we observe also impacts Asn146.
 Reduced and oxidized simulations exhibit an additional local minima around $\phi$<sub>Asn146</sub> = -115° and $\psi$<sub>Asn146</sub> = 220° not present in Cu(I) simulations.
+Elimination of this configuration would likely have large impacts on overall dynamics.

 === "Reduced"